SUNET/cnaas-nms/README.md

 ## Dependencies

 Dependencies are specified in `[dependency-groups]` in _pyproject.toml_.
-The are curently three groups
+The are currently three groups:

 - `dependencies`
 - `dev`
 - `docs`

-dependencies from each group can be installed with
+Dependencies from each group can be installed with:

 ```sh
 pip install --group <group>